 ADEC required monthly Drinking Water reports are due by the 10th of every month.
-A separate report is submitted for the Pogo Construction Camp and the Pogo Permanent Camp.
-The monthly data is collected at both Potable Water Treatment Plants and is entered into EDMS by Water Operations personnel (or the Environmental Department as needed).
-Data entered includes entry point chlorine, turbidity (after filtration), flow rate during peak water treatment plant flow, ozone residual, and chlorine residual collected during monthly total coliform sampling.
+A separate report is submitted for the Pogo Contractor Camp and the Pogo Permanent Camp.
+The monthly data is collected at both PWTPs and is entered into EDMS by Environmental Department.
+Data entered includes entry point chlorine, turbidity (after filtration), flow rate during peak water treatment plant flow, ozone residual (at PWTP#2, Permanent Camp), and chlorine residual collected during monthly total coliform sampling.
+PWTP#3, Contractor Camp, includes a UV system.
+Water Operators log UV intensity, run time, total daily production and calibration checks on the ADEC UV Disinfection Operator Monitoring Report.
+If any off-specification water evens take place in the UV disinfection system, the ADEC UV-Disinfection OFF Specification Calculation Worksheet is also filled by Water Ops.
+A scanned copy of both reports are attached to the monthly ADEC Drinking Water Report.
+It is not necessary to include a blank copy of the "Off-Spec" worksheet if no off-spec events take place during the month.
 The monthly report is generated by EDMS and is emailed to ADEC by the Environmental Department.